Frequently Asked Questions

 Semester-based courses have specific start and end dates.
 See the Course Catalog for details regarding a specific course.

-Take up to nine months—or as little as six weeks—to complete self-paced courses.
-Contact your adviser for any completion deadlines and to see if Mizzou Online can accomodate your needs.
+Take up to six months–or as little as six weeks–to complete a 6 month max self-paced courses.
+Contact your adviser for any completion deadlines and to see if Mizzou Online can accommodate your needs.
+Semester-based self-paced courses are also offered.

 How do online courses work?

-Courses and programs that are offered online use the Internet, a software platform (Blackboard, Sakai, or Moodle) and email.
+Courses and programs that are offered online use the Internet, a software platform (Canvas, Sakai, or Moodle) and email.
 Students register for courses, and an instructor teaches the material.

 What are the hardware and software requirements for taking an online course?